Do you have any really great words of encouragement? I'm having a real "What if I'm not good enough," moment.

-My Grandpa was a lot of things, (and like everyone who ever was, not all of those things were wonderful, but that's not why we're here today) but one of the things he was really really good at was teaching.
-He was a music teacher at Arkansas State University and before that high school.
+My Grandpa was a lot of things (and like everyone who ever was, not all of those things were wonderful, but that's not why we're here today), but one of the things he was really really good at was teaching.
+He was a music teacher at Arkansas State University and, before that, high school.
 My mom still has a picture of him teaching Bill Clinton to play the saxophone.
 (This is my family's "We Knew Him When" story; we're very proud of it.)
 He understood, perhaps better than almost anyone in this world, the way that art required the sort of practice, drills, and dedication that no one could possibly feel excited about doing every day.
 But he also understood, also perhaps better than almost anyone in this world, that the end result was worth all that work and that no end result worth anything wouldn't be work.

-Grandpa got a lot of shit for his pedagogy (people thought it was too easy on his students), but he led every band he directed to more trophies than they could fit in a case, so he must have figured out how to do something right.
+Grandpa got a lot of shit for his pedagogy (people thought he was too easy on his students), but he led every band he directed to more trophies than they could fit in a case, so he must have figured out how to do something right.
 And here was the bulk of how to make a grade in his class:

 Suit up, and show up.

 Grandpa knew that this was how it was done in art.
 You didn't cast a life raft out onto the mercurial waves of your inspiration and hang on, and you didn't judge an artist based on any one day of their effort.
-You treated it like a job and you knew that at the end it was going to be worth it.
+You treated it like a job and you knew that at the end, it was going to be worth it.
 He gave his students points just for being there and being in the right mindset.
 If they did that, day after day, the rest would attend to itself.

 When I went to Arkansas to visit him in the last summer before he died, I experienced this philosophy first hand.
 I was a carefree early-teen on a lazy summer vacation to be filled with water slides and arcades.
 My school year of trumpet practice and scales was behind me.